20 reasons why your emails go to spam (+ how to fix it)

 Your unsubscribe button needs to be clear and easy to access.

 You should also include your business address clearly.
-If you’re apprehensive about including your personal address in every email, you can always get a PO box and list that instead.
+If you’re apprehensive about including your personal address in every email, you can always get a P.O. box and list that instead.

 Spam regulations have become stricter for physical addresses and unsubscribe buttons, so omitting either will almost certainly hurt your delivery rate.